It’s been a rocky road to get here – but Supergirl season six is finally upon us.

 After a lengthy delay due to COVID-19 and the surprise news that Supergirl will soon be hanging up her cape, the show’s sixth season finally starts tonight (30th March) in the US.

-Originally a CBS show, the hit series starring Melissa Benoist moved to the home of DC’s television content for its second outing and has since played a huge part in its ambitious crossover events.
+Originally a CBS show, the hit series starring Melissa Benoist moved to Arrowverse home The CW for its second outing and has since played a huge part in its ambitious crossover events.

 The cancellation is a surprising move from the broadcaster, making it only the second Arrowverse show to conclude its run (after Arrow itself, which came to a close after eight seasons when star Stephen Amell chose to move on).

 But how will Supergirl’s story end on The CW?
 Here’s everything we know so far: